How a Password Manager Shields macOS Users from Cyber Attacks

 How to Stay Protected

-To combat these growing threats, cybersecurity experts recommend advanced detection tools like Cortex XDR, which monitors unusual AppleScript executions and detects attempts to access sensitive files.
+To counter these increasing threats, experts advise using advanced detection tools like Cortex XDR to monitor unusual AppleScript executions and detect attempts at accessing sensitive files.

 Struggling to Manage Your Passwords?